 First, consider what a direct deposit is and how it works.

 • A direct deposit occurs when money is moved from one bank account to another without the use of a physical check.
-For example, an employer might shift money from its bank account to an employee’s bank account on payday.
+For example, an employer might shift money from its bank account to an employee’s checking account on payday.

 • Banks use the Automated Clearing House (ACH) network to coordinate electronic payments and other automated money transfers between financial institutions.

-Some government agencies have done away with direct deposit entirely.
+Some government agencies have done away with manual deposit entirely.
 The Social Security Administration, for example, no longer cuts paper checks and requires people to accept their benefits via direct deposit or a reloadable debit card.

 Which States Allow Required Direct Deposit?